Buedenbender/datscience/README.md

 cited and referenced in the documentation of the function (see the man dir, or ? e.g. ?corstars).

-## List of Functions available in datscience Package
+## List of Functions Available in Datscience Package
 ```
  - boxplot_t_test()       - Vizualisation of independent sample t-Test with Boxplots
  - citation_appendix()    - Creates Citations of used packages for the appendix